 An Oregon native, Debbie and her family moved to Spokane in '92.
 She served as a volunteer at RMH before becoming Volunteer Coordinator in '07.
 Debbie's professional background includes 18 years at Jantzen Sportswear in Portland managing the Sales Service Department as well as serving as Production Coordinator of the Mens' Sportswear Division.
 She also was Sales & Marketing Manager of a Portland media production company.
 She served as Volunteer Coordinator at Moran Prarie School, volunteered for over 20 years for the American's Junior Miss Scholarship Program and was active in Ferris High School's Ham on Regal productions.
 She currently serves on the Board of Directors for Meadowwood Homeowner's Association in Liberty Lake.

 Bill was raised in Spokane by two wonderful adoptive parents.
 After graduating from Lewis & Clark High School, he worked here locally.
 At the ripe age of 21 he decided to hit the open road and became a long haul truck driver, eventually becoming an owner operator of his truck and trailer.
-While working, he was lucky enough to meet his wife of 22 years, Kim.
+While working, he was lucky enough to meet his wife of over years, Kim.
 In the early 90’s Bill put himself through the Dale Carnegie sales training program, after which he enjoyed a 20 year career in local sales.
-He became involved with RMHC over 9 years ago.
+He became involved with RMHC over 13 years ago.
 His first event was World Children’s Day.
 He served on the board for 6 years and still serves on the House Operations Committee.
-Bill is also a volunteer for Big Brothers Big Sisters.
-He has a beautiful daughter and a grandson.
-He loves sports, boating, and heavy metal music.
+As a cancer survivor, Bill knows how important it is to have family close during a medical crisis.

 Kathie came to Ronald McDonald House Spokane as a volunteer when it opened in 1987.
 She previously worked at Deaconess Medical Center as a nurse and became very aware of the need to provide a compassionate, home-like atmosphere for families traveling to Spokane for medical care for their children.
 She was very involved in implementing the House addition and the Family Rooms at Sacred Heart Children’s Hospital.
 Kathie is married and has 3 grown children, 6 grandchildren and a golden retriever.
 She enjoys spending time with her husband at Pend Oreille Lake and cross country skiing.
 She is also an avid Gonzaga basketball fan and freely admits to following the New York Yankees.